Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 4 g per medium apple, with skin.
 Around 1 g of that is pectin.

-Apples deliver pectin, a soluble fiber that ferments in the colon and helps soften stool.
-The skin contributes insoluble fiber.
-Johns Hopkins notes that apple juice contains some sorbitol — less than prune juice but still useful if you don’t tolerate prunes [Johns Hopkins Medicine, 2024].
-For more on apples, see apple health benefits.
+Apples deliver pectin, a soluble fiber that ferments in the colon and helps soften stool, plus insoluble fiber from the skin.
+Apple juice contains some sorbitol — less than prune juice, but useful if you don’t tolerate prunes [Johns Hopkins Medicine].
+For more detail, see apple health benefits.

-How to use: one to two apples a day, eaten with the skin on.
+How to use: One to two apples a day, skin on.
 Applesauce is gentler on a sensitive gut but provides less fiber.

 5. Figs (fresh or dried)